Highgate Cemetery, London

 Advertising

-The classic Londoner’s lament – usually felt when boarding the same bus as an entire class of primary school students or braving the sweaty crush of the Central Line in mid-July – is that peace and tranquillity could be yours only if you got out of the city.
+The classic Londoner’s lament – usually felt when boarding the same bus as an entire class of primary school students or braving the sweaty crush of the Central line in mid-July – is that peace and tranquillity could be yours only if you got out of the city.
 But you don’t actually have to travel that far for a bit of peace and quiet if you know where to look.

-With the city’s population forever on the rise, the quest to find places that allow you to draw a breath and get a bit of respite from the relentless onslaught has never been more important.
-There are tons to choose from, but here’s our pick of the best.
+With swathes of people constantly moving in, out and around the city, the quest to find places that allow you to draw a breath and get a bit of respite from the relentless onslaught feels impossible.
+But unlike other cities with their fancy-pants grid systems and forward planning, London’s haphazard history has created plenty of unexpected micro-pockets of calm.
+From spiritual sanctuaries to wild green oases, there are actually tonnes to choose from.
+Here’s our pick of the best.

-Ten totally zen places in London
+Twelve totally zen places in London

 • Attractions